On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 The MRDT tax program was originally established by the Province in 1987 to support the financing and operations of incremental tourist related facilities as well as ongoing funding of tourism marketing and associated programs.

 In Whistler, MRDT revenues are received by the RMOW and shared equally with Tourism Whistler based on a number of agreements.
 Revenues are reinvested by both organizations on behalf of the community.
-Expenditures are approved by, and reported back to, the Province to ensure ongoing alignment with the prescribed purposes of the tax as outlined in the Provincial Sales Tax Act.
+Expenditures are approved by, and reported back to, the Province of B.C. to ensure ongoing alignment with the purpose of the tax detailed in the Provincial Sales Tax Act.

 MRDT (along with the Resort Municipality Initiative) has been critical for Whistler to supplement property tax revenues and ensure a revenue stream directly from, and reinvested back into, the tourism economy.